Everest Base Camp Trek with Helicopter Return Cost

 Cost Includes

-- Permits for Sagarmatha National Park and Khumbu Pasang Lhamu Rural Municipality
+- Mandatory trekking permits for Sagarmatha National Park and Khumbu Pasang Lhamu Rural Municipality

-- A well-stocked medical kit carried by the guide
+- Comprehensive medical and first-aid kit (carried by the guide at all times)

-- All applicable government taxes and service fees
+- All applicable government taxes, service fees, and official charges

 Cost Excludes